luckasnix/structured-objects/README.md

+# Structured Objects

+Structured Objects is lightweight and powerful library for handling object in JavaScript/TypeScript in different types of data structures.

-# Object Graph
+## Object Graph

-## Documentation
+### Documentation

-### Constructor
+#### Constructor

-- `nodeValues`: Array of objects to be converted in nodes of the graph
+- `nodeValues`: Array of objects to be converted in nodes of the graph.
-- `keyExtractor`: Function that generates a key for each node
+- `keyExtractor`: Function that generates a key for each node.

-### Properties
+#### Properties

-- `length`: Returns the length of the object graph
+- `length`: Returns the length of the object graph.

-### Methods
+#### Methods

-- `get`: Returns a node of the object graph
+- `get`: Returns a node of the object graph.
-- `getAll`: Returns all nodes of the object graph
+- `getAll`: Returns all nodes of the object graph.
-- `copy`: Returns a copy of the original object graph
+- `copy`: Returns a copy of the original object graph.
-- `add`: Adds a node to the object graph
+- `add`: Adds a node to the object graph.
-- `toAdded`: Returns a copy of the original object graph with a received node added
+- `toAdded`: Returns a copy of the original object graph with a received node added.
 - `addMany`: Coming soon...
 - `toManyAdded`: Coming soon...
-- `update`: Updates a node in the object graph
+- `update`: Updates a node in the object graph.
-- `toUpdated`: Returns a copy of the original object graph with a received node updated
+- `toUpdated`: Returns a copy of the original object graph with a received node updated.
 - `updateMany`: Coming soon...
 - `toManyUpdated`: Coming soon...
-- `remove`: Removes a node to the object graph
+- `remove`: Removes a node to the object graph.
-- `removeMany`: Returns a copy of the original object graph with a received node removed
+- `removeMany`: Returns a copy of the original object graph with a received node removed.
 - `toRemoved`: Coming soon...
 - `toManyRemoved`: Coming soon...
-- `valuesOf`: Returns all values of the provided property
+- `valuesOf`: Returns all values of the provided property.
-- `match`: Returns all nodes that match with the provided matcher
+- `match`: Returns all nodes that match with the provided matcher.